aws-samples/serverless-patterns/apigw-websocket-api-lambda-authorizer/Readme.md

 ```
 npm install -g wscat
 ```
 > Note: It is important to understand that only the initial web-socket connect request (handshake) that establishes a WebSocket connection between client and server requires authentication.
-Once the channel has been established, subsequent request works just fine.
+Once the channel has been established, subsequent requests work just fine.

 To continue testing, follow the steps below:
 1. Run the below command (in more than one window) to establish websocket connections with the API Gateway.